10 conditions that cause memory loss

-- Depression.
-This one might come as a surprise.
-Depression has been linked to short-term memory loss and other problems like forgetfulness and confusion.
-Because it also affects your ability to focus, depression can make it more difficult to form new memories.
+Depression.
+Depression does not just impact a person’s mood and quality of life — it has also been linked to short-term memory loss, in addition to general forgetfulness and confusion.
+Depression can also impact your ability to focus, which can make it more difficult to form new memories.